Super Robin Hood: Development and release

-The developers derived the game's characters and premise from the English folklore of Robin Hood.
-Pictured from left to right are Maid Marian, the Sheriff of Nottingham, and Robin Hood.

 During their secondary school years, Andrew and Philip Oliver had developed several video games as a hobby, some of which were published.
 After completing their Advanced Level examinations, the twins had committed to studying electrical engineering in higher education.
 During an advising meeting, however, the two expressed their desire to create computer games rather than pursue post-secondary education.
 The brothers' advisor, Terry Hall, recommended to their parents that the twins take a year off to "get it out of their system."
-Their parents agreed with the stipulation that Andrew and Philip aim to seriously operate as a business; their father, Malcolm Oliver, also stated they could forego college if the two could generate a successful income.
-Through the United Kingdom’s Enterprise Allowance Scheme, the Oliver twins set up a company, Complex Computer Software, to develop video games.
+Their parents, Malcolm and Jenny Oliver, agreed with the stipulation that Andrew and Philip aim to seriously operate as a business; their father, also stated they could forego college if the two could generate a successful income.
+Through the United Kingdom's Enterprise Allowance Scheme, the Oliver twins set up a company, Complex Computer Software, to develop video games.

+The developers derived the game's characters and premise from the English folklore of Robin Hood.
+Pictured from left to right are Maid Marian, the Sheriff of Nottingham, and Robin Hood.

 Planning to attend the Personal Computer World trade show in September 1986, the pair began brainstorming ideas to pitch to publishers.
 Seeing the success of the 1984 Ghostbusters game, Andrew and Philip reasoned that a high profile name was needed in order to sell enough copies to have a sustainable business.
 Realising they could not afford to license anything, the twins thought of using the public domain Robin Hood character after watching the Robin of Sherwood TV show.
 Additionally, the character's folklore provided a basic plot.
 Building on the idea, they conceived a castle setting where the player rescues Maid Marian and steals the castle's riches.
 The brothers also reasoned that Robin's arrows would be more visible projectiles that allow for better gameplay interactions and have less "negative political baggage" than guns.

-David Darling (shown in 2012) and his brother Richard agreed to publish the Oliver twins' game at the Personal Computer World Show in 1986.